 Liftango has been looking at how we could help improve legacy systems and make better decisions around infrastructural, environmental and social change.
 We also wanted to see how we could encourage people to still have a conversation without using a phone; we wanted to save people the time and the hassle of parking, and of course, keep car emissions low to help the environment.

 The corporate world is–in part– getting on the carbon emissions bandwagon.
-Global furniture giant IKEA has pledged to cut greenhouse gas emissions from its production by 80 percent in absolute terms by 2030 from their 2017 levels.
+Global furniture giant IKEA has pledged to cut greenhouse gas emissions from its production by 80% in absolute terms by 2030 from their 2017 levels.
 That’s a start, but how else can we further improve the liveability and accessibility of our built environment?

 Liftango has been named as one of 12 successful applicants to the inaugural RealTechX Growth Program; we’ll work alongside Taronga Ventures and RealTechX program partners to develop and deliver solutions to current and future problems with which the industry is facing.
 Programs like RealTechX are designed to be a catalyst for sustainable change.
 We’re thrilled to be a part of this program.